bpamos/tf-aws-redis-enterprise-cluster/README.md

 # tf-aws-redis-enterprise-cluster
 Create a Redis Enterprise Cluster from scratch on AWS using Terraform.

+Redis Enterprise Cluster 3+ nodes.

+Optional Test node with Redis and Memtier installed.

 ## Terraform Modules to provision the following:
 * New VPC
-* Redis Enterprise nodes and install Redis Enterprise software (ubuntu 18.04)
+* Any number of Redis Enterprise nodes and install Redis Enterprise software (ubuntu 18.04)
 * Test node with Redis and Memtier installed
 * DNS (NS and A records for Redis Enterprise nodes)
 * Create and Join Redis Enterprise cluster